MaximilianStammnitz/SubstitutionSafari/README.md

 Note that the script and its associated results are yet unpublished/peer-reviewed.
 It has nevertheless already been extensively benchmarked with substitution calls made against the Tasmanian devil reference.
 In theory, this code should run smoothly for ANY species with a reference genome.

 Find it helpful or you simply enjoy making SubstitutionSafari spectra against your brand-new, awesome reference genome?
 Then why not surf the wave with your indel calls? – have a look at its sister library [Indelwald](https://github.com/MaximilianStammnitz/Indelwald)!
 If you do face a challenge in using the code or wish to provide general feedback, please get in touch directly via maxrupsta@gmail.com

+---

+## Citation

+If you can make good use of these functions in your work, I would be grateful if you can cite our associated preprint **[The evolution of two transmissible cancers in Tasmanian devils (Stammnitz _et al._ 2022, bioRxiv)](https://www.biorxiv.org/content/10.1101/2022.05.27.493404v1)**